thomasWeise/aitoa/book/structure/searchSpace/README.md

 For our `demo` JSSP instance with&nbsp;$\elementOf{\instance}{n}=4$ jobs and&nbsp;$\elementOf{\instance}{m}=5$ machines, we already have about 12 billion different points in the search space.
 Of course, there is some redundancy, as our mapping is not [injective](http://en.wikipedia.org/wiki/Injective_function):
 If we would exchange the first three numbers in the example string in [@fig:jssp_mapping_demo], we would obtain the same Gantt chart, as jobs&nbsp;0, 1, and&nbsp;2 start at different machines.
-Nevertheless, `demo` may already be among the largest instances that we could solve by simply exhaustively enumerating all possible solutions with the computers available today.
+Nevertheless, `demo` may already be among the largest instances that we could solve in reasonable time by simply exhaustively enumerating all possible solutions with the computers available today.
 For more "realistic" problem instances such as `la24` with 15 jobs and 10 machines we arrive already at 2.29*10^164^ different points in the search space &ndash; and this is the smallest one of the example benchmark instances we will look at.
 It is clear that finding the global optima of these instances cannot be done by testing all possible options and we will need something better.